Better Benefits USA – Smarter, More Affordable Employee Benefits

 For many businesses, this is where hidden savings are found.

-Step 6: Reduce administrative burden on HR
+Step 6: Reduce Administrative Burden on HR

 Healthcare costs are not limited to premiums and claims.
 Internal administration adds cost too.
+According to Health Affairs, administrative costs consume nearly 25% of every healthcare dollar in the U.S.—more than double Canada’s 12% and nearly triple Germany’s 9%.

 Manual coordination across benefits, payroll, compliance, vendor communication, and employee questions can create:

-• HR time loss
+• HR time loss (often hundreds of hours annually)

-• Documentation risk
+• Documentation risk and compliance exposure

 • Delayed enrollments or updates

-• Employee confusion
+• Employee confusion and frustration

-• Costly errors
+• Costly errors in billing or coverage

 Reducing administrative friction does not just help HR.
 It can also improve the employee experience, which supports retention.
+Employers should consider HR technology platforms that automate benefits administration and provide employee self-service tools.

 Healthcare cost strategy is also a talent strategy.
+Employers that only cut costs often create a different problem: lower satisfaction and higher turnover.

-That means the goal should be:
+Retention-driven benefit design means the goal should be:

 • Lower waste

-• Better plan fit
+• Better plan fit for the workforce demographics

-• Clearer employee value
+• Clearer employee value proposition

 • Stronger everyday usability